-- Share survey results with your team and take action on the key findings.
+- Share survey results with your team, and take action on key findings.

-- Lengthy employee surveys can be conducted annually, with short pulse surveys conducted more frequently.
+- Conduct lengthy employee surveys annually, with short pulse surveys conducted more frequently.

-- This article is for employers and company leaders who want to improve their business through employee surveys.
+- This article is for employers and company leaders who want to improve their businesses through employee surveys.

 Types of employee surveys

-- Annual review survey: This survey is conducted once a year to evaluate an employee’s overall performance.
-The goal is to provide employees with useful feedback about their job performance, create a historical record of their performance and facilitate a path for professional development.
+- Annual review survey: This survey is conducted annually to evaluate an employee’s overall performance.
+The goal is to provide an effective performance review, identify strengths and areas of improvement, create a performance record, and facilitate a professional development path.

-- Company culture survey: This survey is designed to measure how well a company’s behavior matches its intended values.
-Results can be used to improve leadership strategies, organizational strategies and future investments.
+- Company culture survey: This survey measures how well a company’s behavior matches its intended values.
+Use results to improve leadership strategies, organizational strategies and future investments.

 - Employee engagement survey: This survey measures how valued employees feel by your organization and leadership.
-This is especially important for reducing employee turnover.
+Employee engagement surveys are critical for reducing employee turnover.

 - Employee satisfaction survey: This survey measures how content and empowered employees feel.
 It can cover topics like company policies, job satisfaction, compensation, employee benefits and work-related issues.

-- Exit interview survey: This survey is used when an employee leaves your company and should remain separate from their personnel file.
-The results can be used to improve your organization and the specific job description/responsibilities for the role that is being vacated.
+- Exit interview survey: This survey is used when an employee leaves your company; it should remain separate from their personnel file.
+Use exit interview results to improve your organization and the specific job description and responsibilities for the role being vacated.

-- Management performance survey: This survey is similar to the annual review survey, but for management.
-Employees will take this survey to evaluate how they feel their leadership is performing.
+- Management performance survey: This survey is similar to the annual review survey, but it’s for management.
+Employees take this survey to evaluate leadership performance.
 The goal is to improve internal communication and increase leadership quality.

 - Onboarding survey: This is given to a new hire after being onboarded.
-The employee evaluates their overall experience with the recruiting and onboarding process.
+In these new-hire surveys, employees evaluate their overall experience with the recruiting and onboarding processes.

-- Pulse survey: This is a short (five minutes to complete) and frequent (conducted weekly, every few weeks or monthly) survey that measures the health of an organization.
-Employees provide quick insight on topics like job responsibilities, satisfaction, communication and work environment.
+- Pulse survey: This is a short (five minutes to complete) and frequent (conducted weekly, every few weeks, or monthly) survey that measures an organization’s health.
+Employees provide quick insights on topics like job responsibilities, satisfaction, communication and work environment.

 - 360 survey: This survey provides a comprehensive look at how well an employee is performing.
-The employee, as well as a variety of their team members (e.g., managers, colleagues, subordinates), take the survey to compile a 360-degree look at the employee’s performance.
+The employee and various team members (managers, colleagues, subordinates) take the survey to compile a 360-degree look at the employee’s performance.

 How to develop your employee survey

 Developing an employee survey that yields actionable results takes careful planning.
-There are a few elements to each survey that must be considered: the topic, timing, length, format and questions.
-You also want to determine a frequency schedule – especially for repeat surveys – to ensure you are getting an adequate gauge on your progress.
+You’ll consider several elements, including topic, timing, length, format and questions.
+You’ll also determine a frequency schedule – especially for repeat surveys – to ensure you adequately gauge your progress.

 Each survey should have a specific focus and goal.
 It can be tempting to combine various questions about different aspects of your business into one survey.
-However, this can confuse employees about the true purpose of the survey and leave you with unactionable results.
-To be relevant to employees, survey topics should acknowledge the current state of what is happening within the company.
+However, this can confuse employees about the survey’s true purpose and leave you with unactionable results.
+Survey topics should acknowledge the current state of what’s happening within the company to be relevant to employees.

-Eric Stites, CEO of Franchise Business Review (FBR), an organization that researches employee engagement and satisfaction, said surveys should be concise and timely, but also allow employees time for reflection on certain events or experiences.
+Eric Stites, CEO of Franchise Business Review, an organization that researches employee engagement and satisfaction, said surveys should be concise and timely but also allow employees time for reflection on specific events or experiences.

 “For example, if you have a day of employee training followed immediately by a training effectiveness survey, you will probably receive much higher ratings than you would if you conducted the survey several weeks or months after the training event, when employees can better reflect on what they did and did not learn and how the training session could be improved,” Stites told Business News Daily.

-Sarah Skerik, the head of marketing at the employee engagement platform Engagement Multiplier, said that a quarterly cadence of surveys requiring no more than 10 minutes of employees’ time can be optimal for encouraging participation, preventing survey fatigue, and providing leadership with timely and actionable information.
+Sarah Skerik, director of marketing at the employee engagement platform Engagement Multiplier, said that a quarterly cadence of surveys requiring no more than 10 minutes of employees’ time can be optimal for encouraging participation, preventing survey fatigue, and providing leadership with timely and actionable information.

-However, the frequency of your employee surveys should also take into account the current climate – like the recent global pandemic.
-Stites said it is important to survey employees more frequently than the traditional annual employee satisfaction survey of years past.
+However, the frequency of your employee surveys should also consider the current climate – like the recent global pandemic.
+Stites said it’s crucial to survey employees more frequently than the traditional annual employee satisfaction survey of years past.

-“Shorter pulse surveys on weekly, biweekly, monthly, and quarterly basis can help small businesses better understand the ebbs and flows of the employee experience, and help companies be much more nimble in addressing key opportunities and challenges to growth,” said Stites.
+“Shorter pulse surveys on [a] weekly, biweekly, monthly and quarterly basis can help small businesses better understand the ebbs and flows of the employee experience and help companies be much more nimble in addressing key opportunities and challenges to growth,” said Stites.
 “And keep in mind that employee surveys are critically important for managers and business owners, as well as providing a voice for your employees.”

-4. Choose questions that will yield actionable results.
+4. Choose employee survey questions that will yield actionable results.

 The specific questions you ask will depend on your survey goals.
-To get you started, we compiled a few resources for reference:
+To get you started, we’ve compiled a few resources for reference: